 Hell’s Bay Professional Build

-Hell’s Bay Boatworks builds these high tech skiffs by hand using products from the Aerospace industry.
-Carbon/Kevlar, high density foam and vacuum infused resin are the key ingredients in keeping these skiffs strong and lightweight.
-The fit and finish of these boats are truly first class.
-I’ve been told more man hours go into Hell’s Bay boats than Bentley cars.
-The attention to detail and how well the skiff is laid out is what really sets these boats apart.
-Every lid and compartment is finished with Awlgrip from the inside out.
-Blood and stains clean up easy after a long day on the water.
-Clean rigging and wiring makes maintenance and troubleshooting any problems much easier.
-Standard accessories like Livorsi navigation lights and Sea Star hydraulic steering, matched with an Edson wheel, really take this skiff to the next level!
+What truly sets these boats apart is the attention to detail and how well the skiff is laid out.
+Every lid and compartment is finished with Awlgrip inside and out, making blood and stains easy to clean after a long day on the water.
+Clean rigging and wiring simplify maintenance and troubleshooting.
+Standard accessories like Livorsi navigation lights and Sea Star hydraulic steering, paired with an Edson wheel, take this skiff to the next level.

 Hell’s Bay Professional Specifications and Performance